Pazzann/printer/README.md

-# App for printing on templates from excel table
+# App for printing on image templates from excel table

 ```
 # Run your app